Home

 EDINBURGH FESTIVAL - In 2008 we went back to the Edinburgh Festival for the third (and last?) time.
 We had splendid fun with our daily show - 'Lunch with the Hamiltons - One Last Time!
 Nothing is scripted, it is a touch anarchic (Neil describes it as a cross between 'Hi- De Hi' and 'Newsnight' ) and we are never sure what is going to happen each day!
 We have three or four guests - other performers at the Fringe - and I am happy to report that it was a sell-out again this year - as were our Saturday night shows 'Midnight Feast with the Hamiltons' when the guests are, shall we say, somewhat more risque and the style more cabaret than chat show.
 We always make some splendid new friends, live like students for the month, burning the candle at both ends and chucking the middle into the flames.

 HELP - GROUNDED!
-I was hobbling around on sticks recently after an operation to cut out a swollen nerve in my left foot - ouch!
-I had hoped to be back to normal by now but it's still playing up and I have a nasty feeling I shall be back for another operation quite soon.
-I had the right one done last year and that does seem to have settled down again.
+I was hobbling around on sticks a year or so ago after an operation to cut out a swollen nerve in my left foot - ouch!
+I had the right one done the year before and that does seem to have settled down again.
 No, it's not because I have spent my life in Manolo Blahniks (is that how you spell it?) but because I am a bit flat-footed - well, we can't all be perfect.
 The toes gradually squash the nerve and at my great age the time had come for something to be done.

 HELP THE AGED TREK CHINA 2008 - I was Ambassador for Help the Aged Trek China 2008 and should have been going on the Trek last autumn - but foot did not permit!
 I was so disappointed to miss such a great opportunity to visit an amazing country and walk through breathtaking scenery, part along the Great Wall and ending up in Beijing while, at the same time, raising money for a hugely worthwhile cause.
 But it was not to be - I just couldn't do it.
 Maybe next year... !